kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) The following are the minimum requirements that must be met before the FAA approves an IFR procedure for a non-Federal MLS facility:

-\(1\) The performance of the MLS facility, as determined by flight and ground inspection conducted by the FAA, must meet the requirements of §§171.309, 171.311, 171.313, 171.315, 171.317, 171.319, and 171.321.
+\(1\) The performance of the MLS facility, as determined by flight and ground inspection conducted by the FAA, must meet the requirements of §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.309   General requirements.|§171.309]], 171.311, 171.313, 171.315, 171.317, 171.319, and 171.321.

-\(2\) The fabrication and installation of the equipment must meet the requirements of §171.323.
+\(2\) The fabrication and installation of the equipment must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.323   Fabrication and installation requirements.|§171.323]].

-\(3\) The owner must agree to operate and maintain the MLS facility in accordance with §171.325.
+\(3\) The owner must agree to operate and maintain the MLS facility in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.325   Maintenance and operations requirements.|§171.325]].

-\(4\) The owner must agree to furnish operational records as set forth in §171.327 and agree to allow the FAA to inspect the facility and its operation whenever necessary.
+\(4\) The owner must agree to furnish operational records as set forth in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.327   Operational records.|§171.327]] and agree to allow the FAA to inspect the facility and its operation whenever necessary.

 \(5\) The owner must assure the FAA that he will not withdraw the MLS facility from service without the permission of the FAA.